Boro language (India): Education

-Boro is a compulsory subject till Class 10 in tribal areas of Assam who do not want to study Assamese.
-The subject is mandatory in all schools including those under the Central Board of Secondary Education (CBSE) and Kendriya Vidyalaya Sangathan (KVS).
-The legislation was passed in the assembly in August 2017.
+Starting from 2017, students in tribal areas who do not want to study Assamese must study either Boro or Bengali.
+The language study is mandatory in all schools til class 10, including those under the Central Board of Secondary Education, Kendriya Vidyalaya Sangathan, and Navodaya Vidyalaya Samiti.

 Sample text

 The following is a sample text in Boro, of Article 1 of the Universal Declaration of Human Rights, with a transliteration (IAST) and transcription (IPA).